How FICO Credit Scores Are Calculated

 Improving your score

 Unfortunately, there isn't a lot you can do to immediately improve your credit score.
-So called "credit repair" companies advertise quick fixes, but the score is built on your lifelong credit history, so you can't turn it around right away.
-You should, of course, appeal for the credit agency to remove any incorrect data on your credit report; this is the only "quick fix" for credit problems.
+Because the credit score is entirely based on your lifelong credit history, it's very difficult to change it quickly.
+You must appeal for the credit agency to remove any incorrect reporting from your credit report; this is really the only "quick fix" for credit problems.

-To improve your FICO score, you've got to obtain the reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that invented the original FICO score, sells scores on myFICO.com.
-It's inexpensive to quickly get your FICO from all three reporting agencies, along with your credit report.
-Also available are information and online tools that can help you understand how to improve your credit score.
+In order to improve your FICO score, you've got to have the reports that are used to build it, and of course, you need the score itself.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
+Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.